Marcelina Darowska: Childhood and marriage

 Weakened by the traumatic experiences, she was sent abroad for medical treatment.
 She traveled to Berlin, then to Paris, and finally to Rome, arriving on 11 April 1853.
-In Rome she met Father Hieronim Kajsiewicz, a priest of the Resurrectionist Order, who became her spiritual director.
+In Rome she met Father Hieronim Kajsiewicz, a priest of the Resurrectionist Congregation, who became her spiritual director.
 On 12 May 1854 she made private vows before him.
-Kajsiewicz introduced her to a nun, Maria Józefa of the crucified Christ (Józefa Karska), who became a close friend.
+Kajsiewicz introduced her to a nun, Maria Józefa of the Crucified Christ (Józefa Karska), who became a close friend.

 Marcelina had to return to Podolia to look after her daughter.
 Troubles and worries accompanying the upbringing of sickly Karolcia, as well as the family's opposition to her plans related to religious life.
 While managing the estate in Żerdz, she started social and educational work, helping peasants to become independent after the enfranchisement.
 Whilst in Poland, she decided to found a religious community dedicated to the education and support of women.

 Foundress

 At the age of 27, she returned to Rome, and with Father Kajsiewicz and Józefa Karska set about forming the congregation.
 The Congregation of the Sisters of the Immaculate Conception of the Blessed Virgin Mary was established in Rome in 1857.
 When Karska died from typhus in 1860, Darowska became the Superior of the small congregation.
 In 1863 she moved the community to Jazłowiec in the Archdiocese of Lviv.
-She opened a convent and a middle school for girls, Jazłowiec, in the donated Poniatowski palace close to the ruins of the local fortress.
+She opened a convent and a middle school for girls, Jazłowiec College, in the donated Poniatowski palace close to the ruins of the local fortress.
 This soon became an important spiritual and cultural centre.

 Also in 1863 the congregation received the decretum laudis from Pope Pius IX, who said, in blessing her work: "This congregation is for Poland".
 In 1874 the final approval was confirmed, and in 1889 the constitutions were accepted.
 In 1883 the congregation erected a statue of the Immaculate Conception of the Godmother in the convent's chapel.
-It was blessed by archbishop Sigismund Felix Feliński, and in 1939 crowned by the Polish primate August Cardinal Hlond.
+It was blessed by Archbishop Sigismund Felix Feliński, and in 1939 crowned by the Polish primate August Cardinal Hlond.

 So many girls came to the convent school in Jazłowiec that 10 years after its opening, the construction of another one in Jarosław on the San River began.
 The monastery in Słonim in Lithuania, where the sisters worked in hiding for 11 years, was of a special concern.
 During her 50 years' activity as superior of the congregation, Darowska opened free primary schools for children from nearby villages and neighborhoods at all houses of the congregation.

 At her death on 5 January 1911 in Jazłowiec at the age of 83 she left seven convents with 350 sisters.
 Her ashes are in Jazłowiec and at the generalate in Szymanów.